Alps

 Oeschinensee Loop, Kandersteg

 A glacial lake ringed by limestone walls reaching 2,000 metres.
-One of the most beautiful days I have spent in the Bernese Oberland, fully reachable by train from Bern.
+One of the most beautiful days I have spent in the Bernese Oberland, and fully reachable by train from Bern.

 🚂 By Train